Skip to main content

 Question: [07.07.21] The Revised General QM Rule for the “verify” provision includes commentary (1026.43(e)(2)(v)(B)-3.iv) that states if revisions are made to Guide Chapters 5102 through 5500, the creditor still complies with the “verify” provision if the revisions are “substantially similar” to the version published June 10, 2020.
 As a Seller, may I presume revisions Freddie Mac publishes after June 10, 2020 meet the CFPB’s “substantially similar” conditions and that I have met the associated portion of the Revised QM Rule requirements?

 Answer: No. Freddie Mac will not interpret the regulatory meaning of “substantially similar” for Sellers.
 Sellers may, at their discretion, reach out to the CFPB for any questions or concerns related to the “substantially similar” text within the regulatory commentary or any other questions related to the text within the Revised QM Rule and associated preamble.
+Note, however, that loans sold to Freddie Mac must meet the current Guide requirements.

-Reminder: Freddie Mac will not make the determination of whether a mortgage, including a mortgage assessed through LPA or LPA AIM, or delivered through Loan Selling Advisor®, complies with or is exempt from the ATR/QM Rule, including the Revised General QM Rule, or whether a Seller’s designation of the status of a mortgage under the Revised General QM Rule is correct.
+Reminder: Freddie Mac will not make the determination of whether a mortgage, including a mortgage assessed through LPA or AIM, or delivered through Loan Selling Advisor®, complies with or is exempt from the ATR/QM Rule, including the Revised General QM Rule, or whether a Seller’s designation of the status of a mortgage under the Revised General QM Rule is correct.
 These determinations of compliance with the Revised General QM Rule and other applicable laws are the Seller’s responsibility.

 5. [07.07.21] If, based on the Revised General QM Rule, an ARM can be restructured to have a qualifying rate that is lower than what is required by the Guide, may the lower rate be used to qualify the borrower?